ComposioHQ/composio-pr-agent/README.md

 ## Environment Setup

 Create a GITHUB_PULL_REQUEST_EVENT trigger in your Composio account.
 Follow the instructions [here](https://docs.composio.dev/introduction/intro/quickstart_3).
+MAKE SURE YOUR GITHUB ACCOUNT HAS ADMIN ACCESS TO THE REPO YOU WISH TO CREATE TRIGGER ON.

 Create a `.env` file in the root directory with your required environment variables:
 - COMPOSIO_API_KEY